Hello,

 Thanks for your patience.

-The development team has further investigated the issue PDFNEWNET-37305 reported earlier and as per our observations, the issues seems to be related to incorrect input XSLFO (and currently in such cases, an exception is generated).
-We also have implemented a feature to to generate meaningful exception when such issues occur so that users get clear indication about what’s wrong in source XSLFO-document, instead of getting confused that either its an issue with their source file or a problem occurring in our API.
+The development team has further investigated the issue PDFNEWNET-37305 reported earlier.
+As per our observations, the issue seems to be related to incorrect input XSLFO (and currently, in such cases, an exception is generated).
+We have also implemented a feature to generate meaningful exceptions when such issues occur, so that users get a clear indication about what’s wrong in the source XSLFO document, instead of getting confused about whether it’s an issue with their source file or a problem occurring in our API.

-Also please note that it’s necessary to use new XSLFO to PDF conversion engine.
+Also, please note that it is necessary to use the new XSLFO to PDF conversion engine.

 options.UseOldXslFoEngine = false;